You are desperate to get your chores completed, but your toddler will not leave you alone!

 Consider Play Dates

-If you are drained and you need some help with your attention-seeking toddler, then why not arrange some play dates!
+If you are drained and need some help with your attention-seeking toddler, why not arrange some play dates?

-Sure, for most of the playdate you will be refereeing, but at least it frees up some time and gets your toddler learning some vital life skills, such as sharing and conversational skills.
+Sure, you will be refereeing for most of the playdate, but at least it frees up some time and teaches your toddler vital life skills, such as sharing and conversational skills.

 Spend More Time With Them

-I know, it sounds counterproductive, but your toddler might just need a little more attention than you are giving them.
+I know it sounds counterproductive, but your toddler might need more attention than you give them.

 Put your phones down and get involved with what they are doing.

-I have done it before, it is easy to be distracted by your smartphone.
-Whenever I feel that it is distracting me, I’ll leave it in another room.
+I have done it before, and it is easy to be distracted by your smartphone.
+So whenever I feel it distracts me, I’ll leave it in another room.

 Do Toddlers Need Constant Attention?

 No, toddlers do not need constant attention!
-In fact, it is healthy to raise an independent toddler.
+It is healthy to raise an independent toddler.

 As a parent, it is our job to ensure our children are raised as independent kids, even though it is tough to let them go!